Potential Digestive Tract Problems Caused by Antibiotics

 C. difficile colitis can be treated by stopping the antibiotic that you're already taking and switching to an antimicrobial drug called metronidazole (Flagyl).
 If the problem persists, you may need to take a drug called vancomycin (Vancocin).
 As with all forms of AAD, it's also important to keep hydrated, stay away from foods that can trigger diarrhea, and avoid antidiarrheal medications.

-A condition called pseudomembranous colitis can occur in about 3% of people with C. difficile colitis, in which patchy yellow plaques appear on the intestinal wall.
+A condition called pseudomembranous colitis can occur in about 3 percent of people with C. difficile colitis, in which patchy yellow plaques appear on the intestinal wall.
 Two other potential complications include the development of a hole in the bowel wall (called bowel perforation) and a distended colon that retains fecal matter (called toxic megacolon).
 These complications can require surgery to remove the affected part of the colon.

 Antibiotics and Yeast Overgrowth